neondatabase/website/content/docs/guides/koyeb.md

 ]
 ```

-## Delete the example application and Neon database
+## Delete the example application and Neon project

 To delete the example application on Koyeb to avoid incurring any charges, follow these steps: